 If you are changing your commissary, you will need to submit a Remodel/Revision Plan Review Application.
 If you are a commissary kitchen and are no longer supporting a mobile food unit or an espresso stand please call to have the information updated in our system.

 Mobile Food Units that have not been inspected and approved for use by the Washington State Department of Labor & Industries will not be permitted by the Snohomish County Health Department.
 Please visit the L&I Food Trucks & Trailers and Food Truck Label web pages for more information.

 Instead of an annual permit sticker, there is now a 1-time sticker that will be placed on mobiles, by the inspector, showing that the mobile food unit has been approved to operate by the Snohomish County Health Department.
 All MFU operators must also post their annual operating permit so it can be easily seen by customers during operation.

 Mobile Plan Review Process

-New MFU’s will need to complete the full mobile plan review application.
+New MFU’s will need to complete the full Mobile Food Unit Plan Review Application Packet (PDF).
 There are four main steps to mobile plan review.

 1. Submit plans

-All items listed on the Food Establishment Plan Review Checklist, including the nonrefundable plan review fee, must be submitted to the Snohomish Health District.
+All items listed on the Food Establishment Plan Review Checklist, including the nonrefundable plan review fee, must be submitted to the Snohomish County Health Department.